Eriayomide/Customer-Churn-modelling/README.md

 ---

-## model Evaluation
+## Model Evaluation: Assessing Performance and Validating Results

-Model Evaluation: Assessing Performance and Validating Results In the context of our project, model evaluation was a critical phase to gauge the effectiveness and reliability of our churn prediction models.
+In the context of our project, model evaluation was a critical phase to gauge the effectiveness and reliability of our churn prediction models.
 This phase involved a series of steps to measure the models' performance, ensuring that they can make accurate predictions on new, unseen data.
 Here's how we approached model evaluation:

 - 	Data Splitting: We partitioned our dataset into training and testing subsets 80/20.
 The training data was used to train the models, while the testing data allowed us to assess their performance on unseen samples.